-LastiSeal is a combination concrete stain and waterproofing sealer.
-The stain uses UV-resistant mineral pigments and the finely ground pigments allow it to fill smaller pores in the surface.
+LastiSeal is a combination of concrete stains and a waterproofing sealer.
+The stain uses UV-resistant mineral pigments.
+The finely ground pigments allow it to penetrate into smaller pores in the surface.
 Water-based and ultra-low VOCs for a safe application.

 The LastiSeal deep-penetrating sealer penetrates 2 – 4 inches into the concrete and hardens, waterproofing the concrete permanently.
 It protects the concrete against deterioration, spalling or pitting due to freeze-thaw cycles, road salts, and most chemical spills.
 In addition, it protects the stain against groundwater and moisture vapor from below.
 The stain, as well as the concrete, will last much longer.

 You can choose from 37 different colors, more than any other stain.

 LastiSeal™ Concrete Stain & Sealer – concrete waterproofing and staining in one step!